59 Rivoli

 One of the more famous ones is the « Specialists » fake storefront that popped up overnight in 2006 and leads to nobody whatsoever, specialist or not.
 It’s in the Marais, and the architecture conforms to Paris city spécifications, so it was left alone.

-The Smallest Building in Paris
+The Smallest Buildings in Paris

 Chez Lulu